The dark dimension, proton decay, and the length of the M-theory interval: Proton decay in heterotic M-theory

 \section{Proton decay in heterotic M-theory}

 Proton decay requires violation of $U(1)_{B+L}$, a process that is naturally predicted in unified theories~\cite{Georgi:1974sy}.
-In supersymmetric GUT models, protons are allowed to decay due to dimension-five operators involving superfields, $\int d^2\theta QQQL$, as well as dimension-six operators, $\int d^4\theta Q^2\bar{Q}^\dagger \bar{L}^\dagger$, that unavoidably appear after integrating out heavy GUT gauge bosons transforming as $X_\mu\sim (\mathbf{3},\mathbf{2},-5/6)$.
+In supersymmetric GUT models, protons are allowed to decay due to dimension-five operators involving superfields, $\int d^2\theta QQQL$, as well as dimension-six operators, $\int d^4\theta Q^2\bar{Q}^\dagger \bar{L}^\dagger$, that typically appear after integrating out heavy GUT gauge bosons transforming as $X_\mu\sim (\mathbf{3},\mathbf{2},-5/6)$~\footnote{{Note that, as usual, the dangerous dimension-4 operators can be avoided by imposing R-partity.}}.
 The amplitude for the process scales with the gauge boson mass as

 The current results from Super-Kamiokande~\cite{Super-Kamiokande:2020wjk} constrains the proton lifetime to be $\tau_p\gtrsim2.4\times 10^{34}$ years, which corresponds to a GUT scale $M_{\rm GUT}\gtrsim 2\times 10^{16}$ GeV.
 The bound to the lifetime is expected to be improved by approximately one order of magnitude at Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}.